EuroProofNet/europroofnet.github.io/_pages/grants.md

 - team with low resources
 - balance over the action life time between people, teams, countries and working groups.

-**Grant reception:**

-To receive the grant, a short scientific report must be submitted through the e-cost system along with the Host’s approval of the report, **within 15 days after the end of the STSM.**

 **Changing the dates of an STSM, or cancelling an STSM?**

 In case you need to change the dates of an accepted STSM, you need to